Educational Aims and Values through Architecture: revisiting radical pasts to make space for broader visions of education

 Planning for it started in 1967 but the student revolutions in Europe and the USA in 1968 made the concerns of individual essays and the aim of the overall issue more urgent.
 At the same time the writers were keen to retain an open, dialogic stance: “While authors were invited to write on the reciprocal implications of architecture and educational concerns we do not see this issue as providing specific answers.
 Hopefully this will initiate a greater collaboration through which both architects and educators may find new insights” (Contributors, Preface, HER Vol 39, Issue 4).

 Individual papers and links are given below with brief descriptions.
-At this time, the papers are available only via institutional logins, or via the homepage for the special issue, here.
+Sorry, the papers are available for free only via institutional logins (and even this is often difficult outside of the U.S. – please try emailing firstname.lastname@example.org if this is the case).
+Alternatively, they can be bought via the homepage for the special issue, here.

 Carew, Topper.
 (1969) “Interview with Topper Carew”.
 Harvard Educational Review.
 39 (4), 98–115.
-Community activist and film-maker.
+Architect, community activist and film-maker.
 Writing and photographs.
 How more culturally-specific architecture and planning with and for black communities might come about.
 School might be better taken to people than vice-versa.

 Coles, Robert.
 (1969) “Those places they call schools”.
 Harvard Educational Review.
 39 (4), 46–57.
 Child Psychiatrist.
 Children’s writing (and drawings).
 School and school buildings as they are and as they might be.